 Newspapers are this century's buggy-whips, used by drivers of horse-drawn carriages, dated and irrelevant when motor vehicles arrived.
 Today, online mega-news aggregators nourish views pre-digested for your consumption.
-Be cautious in believing news sources, overwhelmingly perfused with liberal bias.
+Be cautious in trusting biased news sources.

 Steamboat newspaper editor Lisa Schlichtman confessed in the December 7, 2017 edition, "Over the past several years, the number of people who subscribe to the Pilot & Today has decreased, and as a result of declining readership, we are considering making the Sunday publication free".
 In a companion online survey, she tossed readers a jump-ball on the tabloid's identity: Shall it be known as Steamboat TodayORSteamboat Pilot?

 The public's preference was for the Pilot option.
 A Steamboat Pilot & Today masthead launched in April 2018.
 Until mid-August the paper retained its online identity: steamboattoday.com.
 After its physical relocation, the newspaper rebranded its online location to steamboatpilot.com.
-However, the paper's ambiguous-ID masthead persists into the autumn of 2019, ignoring a public preference, solicited by editor Schlichtman 2 years ago.
+However, the paper's ambiguous-ID masthead persists in the new decade, ignoring the public preference solicited by editor Schlichtman in December 2017.